TheOdinProject/curriculum/ruby_programming/advanced_ruby/blocks.md

 A very quick recap of the basics that you should already be familiar with...

-A block can be declared as a single-line or multi-line block.
+<span id="block-basics">A block can be declared as a single-line or multi-line block.
 Ruby convention is to use `{}` for single-line blocks and `do..end` for multi-line blocks.
 You can pass parameters to a block by defining them inside pipes, i.e. `|arg1, arg2|`.
-You'll already know both forms from working with enumerable methods.
+You'll already know both forms from working with enumerable methods.</span>

 ~~~ruby
 # Single-line block